bharatmk256/Drever/README.md

 # UberClone
-uber clone app tryed to add basic functionality of uber
+Drever app tryed to add basic functionality of uber